RConsortium/R-Certification-WG/10_cdisc_questions.md

     D. Special Purpose
     Answer: B. Interventions

- 4. What is the primary purpose of programming validation?
+ 4. What is the primary purpose of programming validation? [comment]: <> (This is not appropriate for CDISC section, perhaps could be moved general programming section)
     A. Ensure that the output from both the original program and the validation program match.
     B. Efficiently ensure any logic errors are discovered early in the programming process.
     C. Justify the means used to accomplish the outcome of a program and ensure its accurate representation of the original data.